 Breeds: Cocker Spaniel & Golden Retriever

-The Golden Cocker Retriever is a beautiful mix who is one of the friendliest and kindest canine souls you’ll ever meet.
+The Golden Cocker Retriever is a beautiful mix and one of the friendliest and kindest canine souls you’ll ever meet.
 He is also a fantastic balance of energy and fun, so he is very popular with young families.
-He is also more compact than his Retriever parent, which is another appeal factor.
-As long as you spend time with him and exercise him daily for an hour, he will brighten up your days for sure.
+He is also more compact than his Retriever parent, which is another appealing factor.
+As long as you spend time with him and exercise him daily for an hour, he will brighten up your life every single day.

 Breeds: Cocker Spaniel & American Pitbull Terrier

 The Spaniel Pit is another unexpected Pitbull mix.
 But this appeases those who find the Pitbull formidable in appearance or want a little more gusto than the Cocker.
 Highly intelligent, loyal, and eager to please the Spaniel Pit is a dream to train.
 He needs to be socialized well, and don’t be surprised if he likes to torment the local cats.
 As with any Pitbull mix, be sure to check your local neighborhood laws or tenancy agreements.

 The Spaniel Pit is lean in appearance with a squarer head.
 He may or may not inherit the longer wavy ears, but with the constant look of love in his eyes, who really cares?
 He measures 14 to 18 inches tall and weighs between 25 and 45 pounds.